ThanasisMattas/mattflow/README.md

 ## TODO

-1. mattflow_exceptions
+1. exceptions
-2. tests
+2. pytest
-3. linting support
+3. linting
 4. Simple API to configure the simulation
 5. Implementation of higher order schemes
 6. Addition of source terms
 7. Addition of viscous models
+8. Moving core to C++, Cython or Numba
-8. Support moving objects inside the domain
+9. Support moving objects inside the domain
-9. Unstructured mesh
+10. Unstructured mesh
-10. Extent to 3D CFD
+11. Extent to 3D CFD

 ***Start the flow!***